vesln/robber.py/README.md

 ### Custom assertions

-Writing custom assertion is as easy as extending a base matcher class and adding two methods - matches for matching and failure_message for the error notice:
+Writing custom assertion is as easy as extending a base matcher class and adding the method `matches` for matching and the property `explanation` for the error notice:

 ```python
 class Chain(Base):